 Data integrity – one of the consequences of storing data in a centralised manner in the cloud means considering data theft, accidental or deliberate erasure, or espionage.
 With cloud storage in the hands of a few large providers such as Amazon (AWS) and Microsoft (Azure) the exact data centre the business information is stored on is unknown – just guaranteed by these third-party companies.
 Hopefully, they’ll maintain integrity as their business reputations depend on it.
 The other risk is employees who have varied levels of access to data internally.
 It would be wise for any business to undergo a cyber security audit at the same time as cloud migration to protect against internal and external threats.

 Access Control – protecting access to data in the cloud to ensure that the right people have access needs to be considered carefully.
 End users (staff or customer) need to have appropriate controls for authentication.
-Users with with administrative or development privalages need special care with tools to protect operating systems, databases and the application.
-The use of Apps on mobile devices or personal computors from within your company accessing cloud services can introduce vulnerabilities that can be addressed with available technologies.
+Users with administrative or development privileges need special care with tools to protect operating systems, databases and the application.
+The use of Apps on mobile devices or personal computers from within your company accessing cloud services can introduce vulnerabilities that can be addressed with available technologies.

 Business continuity – it’s worth considering not every internal system needs to be in the cloud.
 Storing data locally and in data centres is a way to separate the most secure information a business holds.
 When orders and sales grow, any upscaling needs to be both vertical and horizontal across support and administration applications.